amplience/dc-demostore-core/docs/DeepDive.md

 ![Shoppable Image](../media/component-shoppableImage.png)

-The [dc-extension-shoppable-image](https://github.com/amplience/dc-extension-shoppable-image) is hosted on GitHub and this alpha version of the component has been added to Demo Store Core.
-Note: POI is not implemented in the Component yet but will be in a future release.
+The [dc-extension-shoppable-image](https://github.com/amplience/dc-extension-shoppable-image) is hosted on GitHub.
+> Note: POI is not implemented in the Component yet but will be in a future release.

 There are several options that you can put in the selector column that drive specific functionality from the information in the target.